abapGit/docs.abapgit.org/src/user-guide/setup/sapgui.md

 abapGit is working without restrictions for *SAP GUI for Windows 7.60* or higher when using the HTML Control based on *Internet Explorer*.

 With *SAP GUI for Windows 7.70* or higher, there is the option to use *Edge (based on Chromium)* as the HTML Control.
 Unfortunately, this control currently does **not** handle the `SAPEVENT` protocol when triggered by JavaScript which is used by abapGit (see below).
-Until this gap is closed by SAP, it's recommended to use the *Internet Explorer* HTML Control.
+The gap is closed with *SAP GUI for Windows 8.00 SP03*.
+Unless you can use this version, it's recommended to use the *Internet Explorer* HTML Control.

 :::info